The Beatles Meet Cassius Clay, February 1964

 But the Beatles went on to prove that rock music could expand beyond anyone’s preconceptions, taking politics, manners and culture along with it.
 And Ali proved not only that he was a great fighter — indeed, that he was as great as he said he was, which hardly seemed possible — but that a sports figure could be just as culturally radical, just as transformational, as any artist, politician, philosopher or pop musician.

 It hadn’t happened yet.
 No one was seeing it coming.
-This is a photo of the moment before the plunge — before everything changed.
+This is a photo of the moment before everything changed.

 Merry Christmas, Music Biz.
 Love, the Beatles.